Sports in Pune: Darts

 International darts player Ashfaque Sayed represented India for the PDC Worldcup telecast live on Ten Sports in 2007.

 Derby

 The Pune Race course, located in Pune Cantonment, was built in 1830 over 118.5 acre of land.
 The land is controlled by the Indian Army.
 The racing season is from July to October every year.
 The Royal Western India Turf Club manages the race course.
 The course has two training tracks and two racing surfaces.
 Major racing events include the Pune Derby, RWITC Invitational, Independence Cup and Southern Command Cup.

-Martial arts
+Japanese Martial arts Karate

-Japan Karate-Do Nobukawa-Ha Shito-Ryu Kai India JKNSKI (Shito-Ryu Karate-Do Academy of India) is a direct branch of Japan Karate-Do Nobukawaha Shito-Ryu Kai recognised by Japan Karate-Do Federation.
-In India the academy is also approved by the Indian National Federation of Karate.
+Japan Karate-Do Nobukawa-Ha Shito-Ryu Kai India JKNSKI Japan Karatedo Shito-Ryu International Renshikan is a direct branch of Japan Karate-Do Nobukawaha Shito-Ryu Kai recognised in Japan.
+Nobukawa member of Japan Karate-Do Federation, Asian Karate Federation and World Karate Federation.
 The JKNSKI is headed by Naresh Sharma who is an international martial arts title holder and advanced dan grade in the Japanese martial arts.